 - Universal Message – Make sure that your email campaigns are as responsive as all of your existing media.
 It is important that your emails look as clean on a mobile device as they do on a desktop.

-At the end of the day it doesn’t matter if you are on an Apple devise or an Android, it is likely that you are opening, reading and responding to emails via your handheld.
+At the end of the day, it doesn’t matter if you are on an Apple device or an Android, it is likely that you are opening, reading and responding to emails via your handheld.
 Businesses need to know how important it is to make sure you can read those emails and act accordingly.
 Mobile email engagement isn’t new, but the approach companies take to increase their user’s engagement is an evolving science that needs to be constantly reviewed and revised.